For all of those who don't get down with shrinkage, we've got you covered!

-The SheaMoisture Red Palm Oil & Cocoa Butter, touting a product list with a detangling shampoo, leave-in or rinse out conditioner, styling gelee, and replenishing shine butter, was just announced a few days ago and can be found in stores at Sally Beauty!
+The SheaMoisture Red Palm Oil & Cocoa Butter, touting a product list with a detangling shampoo, leave-in or rinse out conditioner, styling gelee, and replenishing shine butter.

 This product line focuses on elongating 3C-4C curls and conditioning shrinkage prone strands, perfect for those of us with tighter coils.